el-vida/NoisyNeuroSIM/README.md

 ## Table of Content

-1. How to get a HPC Account
+1. How to get an HPC Account
 2. How to set up NeuroSIM on HPC cluster
 3. How to run NeuroSIM on HPC cluster
 4. Useful command